 Prior to the adoption of CECL on January 1, 2020, the Company calculated the allowance for loan losses using the incurred loss method whereby the allowance represented management's estimate of probable incurred losses inherent in the current loan portfolio.
-Management believes that the allowance for loan losses is adequate.
-While management uses available information to recognize losses on loans, additions and reductions of the allowance for loan losses may fluctuate from one reporting period to another based on changes in economic conditions or changes in the values of properties securing loans in the process of foreclosure.
-The evaluation of the various components of the allowance for loan losses requires considerable judgment in order to estimate inherent loss exposures.
+Management believed that the allowance for loan losses was adequate.
+While management used available information to recognize losses on loans, additions and reductions of the allowance for loan losses fluctuated from one reporting period to another based on changes in economic conditions or changes in the values of properties securing loans in the process of foreclosure.
+The evaluation of the various components of the allowance for loan losses required considerable judgment in order to estimate inherent loss exposures.

-Historical loss rates are first applied to pools of loans with similar risk characteristics.
-Each segment has a distinct set of risk characteristics monitored by management.
-Unique characteristics such as borrower type, loan type, collateral type and risk characteristics define each class segment.
-The Company further assess and monitor risk and performance at a more disaggregated level, which includes our internal risk grading system for the Commercial segments.
+Historical loss rates were first applied to pools of loans with similar risk characteristics.
+Each segment had a distinct set of risk characteristics monitored by management.
+Unique characteristics such as borrower type, loan type, collateral type and risk characteristics defined each class segment.
+The Company further assessed and monitored risk and performance at a more disaggregated level, which included our internal risk grading system for the Commercial segments.
 Under the incurred loss method, the loan portfolio was segmented into the Commercial, Consumer and Residential Real Estate portfolio segments.
 The Commercial segment was further pooled into three classes: Commercial and Industrial, Commercial Real Estate and Business Banking.
 The Consumer segment was further pooled into three classes: Indirect Auto, Specialty Lending and Direct.
 Those segments were further segregated between our loans accounted for under the amortized cost method (referred to as "originated" loans) and loans acquired in a business combination (referred to as "acquired" loans).

-Loss rates are calculated by historical charge-offs that have occurred within each pool of loans over the lookback period ("LBP"), multiplied by the loss emergence period ("LEP").
+Loss rates were calculated by historical charge-offs that had occurred within each pool of loans over the lookback period ("LBP"), multiplied by the loss emergence period ("LEP").
 The LBP represents the historical data period utilized to calculate loss rates.
-The LEP is an estimate of the average amount of time from the point at which a loss is incurred on a loan to the point at which the loss is confirmed.
-In general, the LEP will be shorter in an economic slowdown or recession and longer during times of economic stability or growth, as customers are better able to delay loss confirmation after a potential loss event has occurred.
-In conjunction with our annual review of the allowance for loan loss assumptions, the Company updates our study of LEPs for each portfolio segment using our loan charge-off history.
+The LEP was an estimate of the average amount of time from the point at which a loss was incurred on a loan to the point at which the loss was confirmed.
+In general, the LEP would be shorter in an economic slowdown or recession and longer during times of economic stability or growth, as customers were better able to delay loss confirmation after a potential loss event had occurred.
+In conjunction with our annual review of the allowance for loan loss assumptions, the Company updated our study of LEPs for each portfolio segment using our loan charge-off history.

-After consideration of the historic loss analysis, management applies additional qualitative adjustments so that the allowance for loan losses is reflective of the estimate of incurred losses that exist in the loan portfolio at the balance sheet date.
-Qualitative adjustments are made if, in the judgment of management, incurred loan losses inherent in the loan portfolio are not fully captured in the historical loss analysis.
-Qualitative considerations include the loan portfolio trends, composition and nature of loans; changes in lending policies and procedures, including underwriting standards and collection, charge-offs and recoveries; trends experienced in nonperforming and delinquent loans; current economic conditions in the Company's market; portfolio concentrations that may affect loss experience across one of more components of the portfolio; the effect of external factors such as competition, legal and regulatory requirements; and the experience, ability and depth of lending management and staff.
+After consideration of the historic loss analysis, management applied additional qualitative adjustments so that the allowance for loan losses was reflective of the estimate of incurred losses that existed in the loan portfolio at the balance sheet date.
+Qualitative adjustments were made if, in the judgment of management, incurred loan losses inherent in the loan portfolio were not fully captured in the historical loss analysis.
+Qualitative considerations include the loan portfolio trends, composition and nature of loans; changes in lending policies and procedures, including underwriting standards and collection, charge-offs and recoveries; trends experienced in nonperforming and delinquent loans; current economic conditions in the Company's market; portfolio concentrations that may affect loss experience across one or more components of the portfolio; the effect of external factors such as competition, legal and regulatory requirements; and the experience, ability and depth of lending management and staff.